Xetibo/ReSet-Doc/sections/result/application.typ

 caption: [ReSet settings box])<reset_settings_box>

 Alongside this, ReSet uses a GTK native Flowbox which houses the containers.
-Using the Flowbox,
-ReSet can ensure usage of optimal available screen space by dynamically resizing its children.
-This translates to a window
-that doesn't feel empty, even on ultrawide monitors.
+Using the Flowbox, ReSet can ensure the usage of optimal available screen space by dynamically resizing its children.
+This translates to a window that doesn't feel empty, even on ultrawide monitors.
 At the same time, the flowbox provides the response design aspects that users have gotten used to on web applications.
 This means that ReSet can also be used on vertical monitors